-- 3.2 It is specifically agreed that reimbursement hereunder shall not exceed the total amount of \$899,965.00 (the "Federal share").
+- 3.2 It is specifically agreed that reimbursement hereunder shall not exceed the total amount of \$889,965.00 (the "Federal share").
 Contractor's Program Budget is comprised of the Federal Share and the Non-Federal Share.
-Contractor will be responsible for coordinating all of the non-Federal "match" share funds in the amount of \$299,988.00 (the "non-Federal share"), and will work with City, through a governance council comprised of four members appointed by Contractor and four members appointed by City, to jointly identify various community organizations to contract with CHCS regarding the match.
+Contractor will be responsible for coordinating all of the non-Federal "match" share funds in the amount of \$889,965.00 (the "non-Federal share"), and will work with City, through a governance council to jointly identify various community organizations to work with Contractor regarding the match; the council will have a minimum of 8 members at least 4 appointed by Contractor and 4 by City.
 Should Contractor fail to raise all of the non -Federal share funds that it is required to raise for the operation of the Program, City reserves the right to limit its reimbursements to Contractor proportionately.
-For instance, if Contractor succeeds in raising only eighty percent (80%) of its required non-Federal Share funds, City may limit its reimbursements to Contractor to eighty percent (80%) of City's total obligation to Contractor To meet the requirements of this Contract, all claimed non-Federal Share must meet the requirements of 45 C.F.R. § 75.306, and other federal regulations as applicable.. - 3.3 The funding level of this Contract is based on an allocation from the following funding sources:
+For instance, if Contractor succeeds in raising only eighty percent (80%) of its required non-Federal Share funds, City may limit its reimbursements to Contractor to eighty percent (80%) of City's total obligation to Contractor To meet the requirements of this Contract, all claimed non-Federal Share must meet the requirements of 45 C.F.R. § 75.306, and other federal regulations as applicable. - 3.3 The funding level of this Contract is based on an allocation from the following funding sources: